puppetlabs/puppet-docs/source/pe/2.5/orchestration_overview.markdown

 PE's orchestration features have been changed and improved since they were introduced in version 1.2.

 * Orchestration is enabled by default for all PE nodes.
-* Orchestration tasks can now be invoked directly from the console, with the "advanced tasks" tab of the live management page.
+* Orchestration tasks can now be invoked directly from the console, using the "advanced tasks" tab of the live management page.
 PE's orchestration framework also powers the other live management features.
 * The `mco` user account on the puppet master is gone, in favor of a new `peadmin` user.
-This user can still invoke orchestration tasks across your nodes, but it will also gain more general purpose capabilities in future versions.
+This user can still invoke orchestration tasks across your nodes, but will also gain more general purpose capabilities in future versions.
 * PE now includes the `puppetral` plugin, which lets you use Puppet's Resource Abstraction Layer (RAL) in orchestration tasks.
 * For performance reasons, the default message security scheme has changed from AES to PSK.
 * The network connection over which messages are sent is now encrypted using SSL.